Man’s Best Friend:

 In OotP we see him drinking.
 And we see him acting like a drunk.

-Either this is a fairly recent development, or it is an old problem that has resurfaced and he has fallen heavily off the wagon.
+Either this was a fairly recent development, or it is an old problem that has resurfaced and he has fallen heavily off the wagon.

 But he seems to be engaged in drinking his grandfather’s cellar dry.